traxjs/trax/packages/trax/doc/stores.md

 - **id** the processor id - must be unique with the store scope
 - **compute** the compute function
 - **autoCompute** (optional) if true (default) the processor compute will be automatically called after getting dirty (i.e. at the end of a cycle when trax.processChanges() is called).
 If false, the process **onDirty** callback will be called - and it will be up to the appliction to explicitely call the compute function (useful for **React renderers** that are asynchronous - this is what the *@traxjs/trax-react* library uses).
-- **isRenderer** (optional) flag the processor as a renderer (e.g. React or Preact component - default: false) - used to separate renderers in the logs.
+- **isRenderer** (optional - default:false) flag the processor as a renderer (e.g. React or Preact component) - used to separate renderers in the logs.

 Note: non-autoCompute processors are still considered eager as their *onDirty* callback will be called when they get dirty, even the data generated by the processor are not read.